-Buy 1 lift pass get 1 half price *
+Buy a lift pass & receive half price ski equipment *

 Chalet Hotel Les Ducs de Savoie has an excellent location in the centre of Val d’Isère and an atmosphere best appreciated by couples who wish to enjoy some of the very best skiing in a world class resort.